 San Francisco is one of the few places in the world where people can ride on a national historic landmark.
 The cable cars are the world's last manually operated cable car system, a tramway whose cars are pulled along by cables embedded in the street.

 These right-out-of-the-Smithsonian cable cars were named a national historic landmark in 1964.
 Refurbished and equipped with new tracks, cables, turnarounds and cable propulsion machinery, they operate much as they did on Aug.
-2, 1873 when Andrew S. Hallidie guided the first car down the Clay Street grade.
+2, 1873 when Andrew S. Hallidie guided the first car down Clay Street.

 General Visitor Info